PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move the complete `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains` implementation
-   mechanically to a focused pass module while retaining a signature-compatible lowerer wrapper and the single raw production call.
-3. Add an AST-equivalence check against `019d3c6` and a single-owner architecture gate.
+2. Introduce a pure indexed candidate plan for the axis-3 constant-Concat topology, constant conversions, post branches, and optional legacy bridge.
+3. Apply graph rewrites through one shared `ModelIRGraphIndex` and `LayoutState`, including differential insertion/removal and metadata reconciliation, under a stable ordered pass ID.
-4. Run focused and full direct gates, then commit and push extraction before introducing indexed candidate planning or a transactional runner.
+4. Replace the single raw production call with the transactional runner, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain